With only ten days until Christmas, you’d be forgiven if you were already over the pre-Christmas hype.

 That feeling of depleted festive cheer doesn’t often reach me unless I’m wading through the sea of desperate and despairing shoppers who left all their Christmas shopping until the last minute.

 Never fear, I’m still in a festive mood.
 I haven’t put away my crafty fingers just yet.
 I have a couple yet to unveil.
-This fortnight’s Made with Nature Series has been created with inspiration from This heart of Mine Blog and her beautiful felt Christmas Tree Ornaments.
+This layered leaves Christmas tree was created with inspiration from This heart of Mine Blog and her beautiful felt Christmas Tree Ornaments.

 With any activity that requires replacing regular craft materials with nature, I usually have to change the instructions slightly and this craft was no exception.
 This craft may look complicated but this natural Christmas decoration is easy enough for your children to make!

 What you’ll need:

 - A stick (about the same size thickness as the holes punched out of the hole punch.
 Slightly thicker at one end is perfect too.

 - Hole punched star

 - Optional printable size guide (from This Heart of Mine)

 - Leaves, lots and lots of colourful leaves!